plast-lab/doop/documentation.md

 * -id, --identifier: The human-friendly identifier of the analysis (if not specified, Doop will generate one automatically).
 * --regex: The Java package names to analyse.
 * --main: The name of the Java main class.
 * --jre: The version of the JRE to use.
-The JRE-specific files should be placed in the `$DOOP_HOME/externals` directory, as in doop-legacy.
-However, the *old -jre1.x flags are not supported*.
+The new doop checks for the JRE-specific files in the `$DOOP_EXTERNALS` directory, while an alternate location can be provided through the `--externals` option.
+         Also note that the old -jre1.x flags are not supported.
 * --lbhome: The LogicBlox directory (defaults to the value of the `$LOGICBLOX_HOME` environment variable).
 * -t, --timeout: The analysis execution timeout in minutes.
 * -p, --properties: Load options from the given properties file.
 When this option is given, all other options are ignored.